TrajanP/professional-portfolio-site/README.md

 ## Note - Mobile Platforms
-> Currently the website is not built to be responsive with mobile viewing.
+> The website is built to be responsive with both mobile and desktop viewing.